A Brief History

 Removal of the tumor would entail removing a large piece of Cleveland’s upper jaw, but secrecy was the word of the day and the surgery took place on a yacht sailing off Long Island to keep it from the public.
 Compare that to today!
 Nowadays we get every little detail about presidential health, his vital signs, weight, every medical thing you could think of.
 Not in 1893!

 Because the surgery left Cleveland with a disfigured face and adversely affected his speech, he was later fitted with a hard rubber insert which allowed him to look and speak normally.
-He served the rest of his second term without the public knowing about the surgery and the secret remained until after Cleveland died in 1908.
-A cover story was concocted about the President having to have a couple teeth removed.
+As rumors and speculation about Cleveland’s health eventually appeared in newspapers, a cover story was concocted about the President having to have a couple teeth removed.
+He served the rest of his second term without the public being told official details of the surgery.
+Only in 1917, nearly ten years after Cleveland’s death in 1908, did one of the participating surgeons reveal details about the secret surgery.

 There was some debate over the years of the exact nature of Cleveland’s tumor, and in the 1980’s a tissue sample was tested revealing it was indeed cancerous, but a slow growing kind.